Are we Pulling the Right Levers on Digital Transformation?

 A negative feedback loop is self-correcting; a positive feedback loop is self-reinforcing.
 The more it works, the more it gains power to work some more. … Positive feedback loops are sources of growth, explosion, erosion, and collapse in systems.
 A system with an unchecked positive loop ultimately will destroy itself.
 That’s why there are so few of them.

-There may be ways that leaders within an organization can mitigate this cycle, but lowering the gain feels like a bandaid and, as we’ll see, the real solution would be reversing the cycle completely.
+There may be ways that leaders within an organization can mitigate this cycle, but lowering the gain on this feels like a bandaid solution, and as we’ll see, the real solution would be reversing the cycle completely.

 6. The structure of information flows (who does and does not have access to information).